Lost in Normalization

-in which $n_0$ and $n$ are labeling lattice links in time and spatial directions, respectively.
-In above``$\,a\,$" is the lattice spacing parameter and $g$ is the dimensionless gauge coupling.
-By the expression (\ref{1}) it is obvious that the model is fully separable to the contributions from each spatial link \cite{wipf}, by the Euclidean action:
+in which $n$ and $k$ are labeling lattice links in time and space directions, respectively.
+In the above `$\,a\,$' is the lattice spacing parameter, and $g$ is the dimensionless gauge-coupling.
+The partition function per-link of 2d U(1) model can be evaluated by \cite{wilson, wipf}

+in which `$\,a\,$' in the measure is inserted to make the above dimensionless.
+However, as far as the dimension of the above expression is concerned, any function of the dimensionless gauge-coupling $g$ can be inserted in the measure too.
+As seen in the example with particle dynamics, the normalization pre-factor directly affects the dependence of the spectrum on the defining parameters of the model, in this case, the gauge-coupling $g$.
+We shortly come back to this issue and explore to some extent the implications of different appearances of $g$ on the spectrum of the model.
+For now, this explanation might be satisfactory that, as in the continuum limit $agA\ll 1$, using $\cos\delta\approx 1-\delta^2/2$, there is no $g$ in the exponent, in comparison with the particle dynamics example, we expect no $g$ in the measure.

+In the lattice gauge model, it is quite common to change the gauge variables to the angle ones, defined by $\theta=a\,g A$ with $-\pi\leq \theta \leq \pi$ \cite{wilson}.
+The change in the integration variable then leads to

+in which the appearance of $1/g$ in the measure is remarked.
+By the small-$\theta$ expansion, the appearance of $1/g$ is reasonable as it appears as the mass in (\ref{03}).
+By above, the corresponding transfer-matrix $\hat{V}=\exp(-a\hat{H})$ of the model is defined by its element between the angle variables in two adjacent times

+The above has an extra $1/g$ normalization pre-factor in comparison to the \textit{commonly} used expression for the matrix element \cite{wipf}.
+It is in this respect that the commonly used definition of the transfer-matrix for the lattice gauge models is interpreted at the beginning of this work as the one with ``neglected normalization''.
+It is crucial to see the consequences of this extra $1/g$ factor on the spectrum and in general, the one with arbitrary power $\alpha$

+The exact spectrum of the 2d pure U(1) lattice gauge model is quite known by means of the transfer-matrix method \cite{wipf}, by which the eigenvalues of the Hamiltonian and the transfer-matrix are related $E=-\frac{1}{a}\ln v$.
+It is easy to see that in the present model the transfer-matrix and the Hamiltonian are diagonal in the plane-wave Fourier basis \cite{wipf,spchfath,mattis} $\langle\theta|s \rangle=\frac{1}{\sqrt{2\,\pi}} \,\exp(\ri\,s\,\theta)$, for integer $s$.
+Using the identity for $\I_s(x)$ as the modified Bessel function of the first kind